hashicorp/katakoda/consul-service-mesh-3/step1.md

 To create a zero-trust network you will need to manage Consul intentions, which allow or deny service communication.
 The first step is to connect to the Kubernetes container with the Consul server.

-`kubectl exec -it hashicorp-consul-server-0 /bin/sh`{{execute}}
+`kubectl exec -it consul-server-0 /bin/sh`{{execute}}

 <div style="background-color:#eff5ff; color:#416f8c; border:1px solid #d0e0ff; padding:1em; border-radius:3px; margin:24px 0;">
   <p><strong>Info:</strong>

-  Consul intentions can also be managed using the UI or the API interface.
+  Consul intentions can also be managed using the UI, or the API interface.

 </p></div>